Skip to main content

 The follow-up: "Can I send a 5g sample of my actual oil to your testing lab, and can you run it through the proposed atomizer and report back on consumption rate, leak rate at 72 hours of inversion, flavor profile across 200 puffs, and end-of-tank performance?"
 Good suppliers will do this routinely.
 Mediocre suppliers will charge a fee.
 Bad suppliers will tell you it isn't necessary.

 If your product line includes multiple oil types (distillate flagship, live resin specialty, rosin premium), ask whether the same atomizer is being recommended for all three.
-If yes, that's a red flag — no single atomizer performs equally well across that viscosity range.
+If yes, that's a red flag: no single atomizer performs equally well across that viscosity range.
 You should be getting different atomizer specs for different oil products, even if the visible hardware body looks identical.

 What's your quoted lead time on this order?
 The supplier will tell you.
 Write it down.

 What was your actual lead time on the last three orders of similar configuration?
 This is the question that separates real partners from sales-driven reps.
-Suppliers with disciplined operations can answer this.
-Suppliers who can't answer it are telling you something — either their production is variable, or they don't track their own performance.

 For reference, current healthy lead times look roughly like: